 Cons:

-Tag: CLI-driven and lets you easily transfer backup data to an online cloud destination
+Tag: A CLI-driven tool that enables users to easily transfer backup data to an online cloud destination.

 Compatibility: Desktop and Server